ahabra/funj/README.md

 	List<Cat> foundList = findAll(cats, "id", 1, 2);
 ```

-Will find cats whose id is either 1 or 2.
+will find cats whose id is either 1 or 2.

+However, to find the first object with a matching value of a property:

 ```Java
 	Cat found = findFirst(cats, "name", "tom");
 ```

-Will find the cat whose name property equals "tom"
+will find the cat whose name property equals "tom"

 Mapper